Alignment of cryo-EM movies of individual particles by optimization of image translations: Methods and Results

 where \(\lambda\) is a user selected weighting parameter.
 This penalty is known as second order smoothing because it penalizes finite difference approximations of the second derivatives of \(x_{z}\) and \(y_{z}\) with respect to \(z\), \(\partial^{2} x_{z}/\partial z^{2} \) and \(\partial^{2}y_{z}/\partial z^{2} \).
 The penalty function described in equation \ref{secondordersmoothing} is added to the objective function in equation \ref{fom} to obtain the overall objective function that is optimized.
 The contribution to the penalty function in equation \ref{secondordersmoothing} from shifting of the \(a^{th}\) frame when \(a \in \left[3,Z-2\right] \) is\\ \(\lambda [(\vec{t}_{a}-2\vec{t}_{a-1}+\vec{t}_{a-2})^{2}+(\vec{t}_{a+1}-2\vec{t}_{a}+\vec{t}_{a-1})^{2}+(\vec{t}_{a+2}-2\vec{t}_{a+1}+\vec{t}_{a})^{2}]\) and consequently the first derivative of equation \ref{secondordersmoothing} with respect to \( x_{a}\) is given by

 And similarly

-The derivative of the smoothed objective function is therefore the sum of the values from equation \ref{fomderivativex} and \ref{smoothingderivativex} for the derivative with respect to \(x_{a}\), and the sum of the values from equation \ref{fomderivativey} and \ref{smoothingderivativey} for the derivative with respect to \(y_{a}\).
+The derivative of the smoothed objective function is therefore the sum of the values from equations \ref{fomderivativex} and \ref{smoothingderivativex} for the derivative with respect to \(x_{a}\), and the sum of the values from equations \ref{fomderivativey} and \ref{smoothingderivativey} for the derivative with respect to \(y_{a}\).
 Fig. 3A shows the effect of increasing values of the user set parameter \(\lambda\) for two regions on opposite sides of the micrograph (Fig. 3Ai and ii).
 With \(\lambda=0\), the trajectories are noisy, as seen in Fig. 2.
 With \(\lambda=1 \times 10^{5}\) a significant amount of noise has been removed from the trajectories.
 Note also that nearby trajectories appear to be correlated even though this condition has not been enforced.
-With \(\lambda=1 \times 10^{10}\), an excessively large number, trajectories have been forced to become linear.
+With \(\lambda=1 \times 10^{10}\), an excessively large number for these images, trajectories have been forced to become linear.
 Forcing trajectories to be linear is equivalent to fitting a single drift rate for each particle in the movie.
+The effects of different values of \(\lambda\) depend on the number of frames in a movie and the pixel values in those frames.